The importance of customer satisfaction cannot be overstated.

 French fashion company La Redoute used this tool to conquer their abandoned cart problem, boosting customer engagement with personalized messages that encouraged people to return and complete their purchases.

 Live chat may be the go-to for many companies now, but customer service on instant messaging isn’t a bad alternative.
 In some cases, it’s an option that many customers prefer over live chat, as they still get the experience of a one-to-one conversation in real-time.

 Brands need to be active on social media.
-It is more than slapping up your logo and a few posts about a big sale.
-You can use these platforms to forge relationships with people, boosting your brand awareness, listening to the issues consumers have, and nurturing trust with prospects.
+You can use these platforms to forge relationships with the larger online community, boost brand awareness, listen to the issues consumers have, and nurture trust with prospects.

-When we think of the most useful customer service tools, marketing automation is near the top.
+When we think of the most useful customer service software, marketing automation is near the top.
 Specifically, we can consider email automation.